Twelve Symbols national emblem: History

 The Empire of China during the Manchu-led Qing dynasty did not have an official state emblem, but the flag featured the azure dragon on a plain yellow field with a red sun of the three-legged crow in the upper left corner.
 It became the first national flag of China and is usually referred to as the Yellow Dragon Flag.

-Following the end of Manchu rule, new national symbols were deemed necessary by the leaders to represent the changed circumstances.
+Following the end of Qing rule, new national symbols were deemed necessary by the leaders to represent the changed circumstances.
 The renowned writers Lu Xun, Qian Daosun, and Xu Shoushang from the Ministry of Education were tasked with designing a new national emblem.
 It was presented on August 28, 1912, and was adopted as national emblem in February 1913.
 President-Emperor Yuan Shikai continued its use during his short imperial reign from 1915 to 1916.

 Coins issued during this time feature the emblem.
 A variation of the emblem was shown on orders and illustrations.

 The Northern Expedition led by General Chiang Kai-shek and the Kuomintang party led to the overthrow of the fractious but legitimate Beiyang government in 1928.
 This ushered in a one-party state under the Kuomintang known as the Nanjing decade.
 The state emblem was therefore replaced with the Kuomintang party symbol Blue Sky with a White Sun.